MengRao/tscns/README.md

 ```

 ## Test
+`test.cc` shows:
+1) Your system's tsc_ghz
+2) TSCNS's latency
-`test.cc` shows your system's tsc_ghz, TSCNS's latency, clock_gettime's latency and how unstable it could be, and if TSCNS is synced with clock_gettime.
+3) clock_gettime's latency and how unstable it could be
+4) If your tsc_ghz is precise enough and if ns from TSCNS is synced up with ns from system
+5) If tsc from different cores are synced up

 Try running it.